ThreatConnect-Inc/threatconnect-java/README.md

 ## Optional File Configuration

-An alternative method is to use a configuration file with predefined properties read in by the no-arg `Connection` constructor.
+Alternatively, you can use a configuration file with predefined properties read in by the no-arg `Connection` constructor.

-A configuration file can be made available to the Java SDK at runtime via the property `threatconnect.api.config=config.properties` with the following format:
+A configuration file can be made available to the Java SDK at runtime via the property `-Dthreatconnect.api.config=config.properties` with the following format:

     connection.tcApiUrl=<URL to ThreatConnect instance>
     connection.tcApiAccessId=<API user's API access ID>